-Source: US Bureau of Labor Statistics

-Massachusetts has maintained lower unemployment rates than the US throughout the duration of the Great Recession and its aftermath.
+Source: US Bureau of Labor Statistics Massachusetts has maintained lower unemployment rates than the US throughout the duration of the Great Recession and its aftermath.
 Throughout the Great Recession and Its Aftermath, Massachusetts Has Maintained a Lower Unemployment Rate Than the US

-Source: EPI analysis of US Bureau of Labor Statistics, Local Area Unemployment Statistics

-The overall lower rate of general unemployment that Massachusetts has maintained relative to other states, however, conceals the large disparities in unemployment rates experienced by different groups of workers within the Massachusetts economy.
-Massachusetts workers with lower levels of education have experienced much higher levels of both regular unemployment (unemployed for 26 weeks or less) and long-term unemployment (unemployed for more than 26 weeks) than have Massachusetts workers with less education.

-Because educational attainment is closely correlated with annual earnings,1 these less educated workers are very likely to be among the portion of the Massachusetts workforce with low incomes.
+Source: EPI analysis of US Bureau of Labor Statistics, Local Area Unemployment Statistics The overall lower rate of general unemployment that Massachusetts has maintained relative to other states, however, conceals the large disparities in unemployment rates experienced by different groups of workers within the Massachusetts economy.
+Massachusetts workers with lower levels of education have experienced much higher levels of both regular unemployment (unemployed for 26 weeks or less) and long-term unemployment (unemployed for more than 26 weeks) than have Massachusetts workers with more education.
+Because educational attainment is closely correlated with annual earnings,2 these less educated workers are very likely to be among the portion of the Massachusetts workforce with low incomes.
 They are also likely to have experienced little or no growth in earning power in recent decades (see discussion below).
 As a result, the burdens of unemployment experienced by workers in the Bay State during this historic downturn have been borne disproportionately by those residents with the fewest personal financial resources upon which to draw.

-MA Workers with More Education Have Had Lower Levels of Unemployment During the Current Downturn (2010)
+In 2010 (the most recent year for which full data are available for both measures) the long-term unemployment rate for workers with only a high school degree was nearly three times as high as the rate for workers with a B.A. degree or higher.
+MA Workers with More Education Had Lower Levels of Unemployment During the Economic Downturn

-Source: Economic Policy Institute analysis of US Census, Current Population Survey data

-Bauer, Paul et al. "State Growth Empirics: The Long-Run Determinants of State Income Growth" (Working Paper 06-06, May, 2006, Federal Reserve Bank of Cleveland).
+Source: Economic Policy Institute analysis of US Census, Current Population Survey data 2 Bauer, Paul et al. "State Growth Empirics: The Long-Run Determinants of State Income Growth" (Working Paper 06-06, May, 2006, Federal Reserve Bank of Cleveland).

-1 State of Working Massachusetts 2010: http://www.massbudget.org/769

 This pattern also holds true for workers experiencing a period of unemployment lasting for more than one year.
-Again, Massachusetts workers with lower levels of education (and therefore, in general, lower wage and earnings levels) have experienced much higher rates of unemployment lasting over a year than have workers with college degrees or higher.

-During Current Downturn, Workers with Less Education Have Significantly Higher Rates of Unemployment Lasting More Than One Year
+In the aftermath of the recession, Massachusetts workers with lower levels of education experienced much higher rates of unemployment that lasted over a year than did workers with college degrees or higher.
+During Downturn, Workers with Less Education Had Significantly Higher Rates of Unemployment Lasting More Than One Year

-Source: Economic Policy Institute analysis of CPS 2-year pooled data, 2009Q3 - 2011Q3

-^{} Note: Figure for MA advanced degree holders is unknown due to limitations in sample size for this population.
-As MA rates appear to track national rates fairly closely for other categories of workers, one might reasonably expect this pattern to continue with adv. degree holders as well.
+Source: Economic Policy Institute analysis of CPS 2-year pooled data, 2009Q3 - 2011Q3 ^{} Note: Figure for MA advanced degree holders is unknown due to limitations in sample size for this population.
+As MA rates appear to track national rates fairly closely for other categories of workers, one might reasonably expect the same pattern with advanced degree holders as well.
 Looking at a broader measure of workers whose employment status has been negatively affected during the current downturn-a measure termed "underemployment"-it is similarly clear that rates among Massachusetts workers vary greatly by educational attainment.
-Once again, workers with low levels of education (and therefore, in general, low wage and earning levels) have been affected disproportionately, with underemployment rates almost four times higher than workers with college degrees or higher.
-The underemployment category includes: 1) unemployed workers, 2) workers who are working part time because full time opportunities are not available, and 3) workers defined as only "marginally attached" to the labor force.2

-MA Workers with Higher Levels of Education Have Much Lower Levels of Underemployment in the Current Recovery
+Once again, workers with low levels of education have been affected disproportionately, with underemployment rates almost four times higher than those for workers with college degrees or higher.
+Underemployed workers are defined as: 1) unemployed workers, 2) workers who are working part time because full time opportunities are not available, and 3) workers defined as only "marginally attached" to the labor force.3 MA Workers with Higher Levels of Education Have Much Lower Levels of Underemployment in the Current Recovery

-Source: EPI analysis of US Census, Current Population Survey data for 2010

-The category "underemployed" includes unemployed workers, marginally attached workers, and workers working part time for economic reasons.
+Source: EPI analysis of US Census , Current Population Survey data for 2011 $\,$ The category "underemployed" includes unemployed workers, marginally attached workers, and workers working part time for economic reasons.
 It does not include people who have quit seeking work altogether.